AlexZappy/TonTime/CONTRIBUTING.md

 # Contributing to TonTime

+This document is for developers or users interested in contributing to the TonTime Arduino library.

 First off, thanks for taking the time to contribute! 🎉

 Whether you’re filing an issue, proposing a feature, or opening a pull request, your help is greatly appreciated.
 Please follow these guidelines to make the process smooth for everyone.